 3. Rafael Advanced Defense Systems Ltd

-Rafael has been a leader in laser-based defense systems.
+Rafael is one of the leading companies developing advanced laser-based defense systems.
 Their Iron Beam laser defense system is capable of intercepting short-range threats such as missiles and drones.
-They have partnered with Lockheed Martin to enhance their directed energy capabilities.

 4. Rheinmetall AG

 Rheinmetall's latest innovations include laser weapon systems designed to protect military assets.
-The company has been integrating directed energy into its advanced defense solutions, particularly for countering drones and artillery.
+The company is integrating directed energy into its advanced defense solutions, particularly for countering drones and artillery.

 5. MBDA